28 July 2015

 1.Estimate of affected dogs in practice based on extrapolation of CICADA UK survey disease reports to April 2015.
 2.Suspected source of outbreaks reported during telephone interviews with veterinary practices during November 2009.
 3.YouGov survey of dog owners, March 2012.

 About MSD Animal Health Today's MSD is a global healthcare leader working to help the world be well.
-MSD Animal Health, known as Merck Animal Health in the United States and Canada, is the global animal health business unit of MSD.
+MSD Animal Health, a division of Merck & Co., Inc., Kenilworth, NJ, USA., is the global animal health business unit of MSD.
 Through its commitment to the Science of Healthier Animals™, MSD Animal Health offers veterinarians, farmers, pet owners and governments one of the widest range of veterinary pharmaceuticals, vaccines and health management solutions and services.
 MSD Animal Health is dedicated to preserving and improving the health, well-being and performance of animals.
 It invests extensively in dynamic and comprehensive R&D resources and a modern, global supply chain.
 MSD Animal Health is present in more than 50 countries, while its products are available in some 150 markets.
 For more information, visit www.msd-animal-health.com or connect with us on LinkedIn.

 MSD forward-Looking Statement This presentation includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
 These statements are based upon the current beliefs and expectations of MSD’s management and are subject to significant risks and uncertainties.
 There can be no guarantees with respect to pipeline products that the products will receive the necessary regulatory approvals or that they will prove to be commercially successful.
 If underlying assumptions prove inaccurate or risks or uncertainties materialize, actual results may differ materially from those set forth in the forwardlooking statements.
 Risks and uncertainties include but are not limited to, general industry conditions and competition; general economic factors, including interest rate and currency exchange rate fluctuations; the impact of pharmaceutical industry regulation and health care legislation in the United States and internationally; global trends toward health care cost containment; technological advances, new products and patents attained by competitors; challenges inherent in new product development, including obtaining regulatory approval; MSD’s ability to accurately predict future market conditions; manufacturing difficulties or delays; financial instability of international economies and sovereign risk; dependence on the effectiveness of MSD’s patents and other protections for innovative products; and the exposure to litigation, including patent litigation, and/or regulatory actions.
 MSD undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise.
 Additional factors that could cause results to differ materially from those described in the forward-looking statements can be found in MSD’s 2014 Annual Report on Form 10-K and the company’s other filings with the Securities and Exchange Commission (SEC) available at the SEC’s Internet site (www.sec.gov).